antononcube/Raku-LLM-Functions/README-work.md

 ## Potential problems

-With Gemini with certain wrong configuration we get the error:
+With Gemini with certain wrong configurations we get the error:

 ```
 error => {code => 400, message => Messages must alternate between authors., status => INVALID_ARGUMENT}
 ```

+Using the Boolean argument `:echo` while invoking `llm-synthesize` (and the other "llm-*" subs) can be useful to identify the sources of the problems.

 --------